 How to adjust prices or what are the different price adjustment strategies on the basis of which organization final its prices.
 The basic prices are adjusted by the organizations in order to deal with changing situations & customer differences.
-Following are the six price adjustment strategies that are employed in all over the world by different sorts of the organizations.
+The following are the six price adjustment strategies that are employed all over the world by different sorts of organizations.

-The basic aim of every price adjustment strategy is to earn a sufficient profit by satisfying the customers needs in best possible manners.
+The basic aim of every price adjustment strategy is to earn a sufficient profit by satisfying the customer’s needs in the best possible manner.
 So here the question is what are some price adjustment strategies that may allow you to earn enough profit by satisfying your customer need and demand.

 How to Adjust Prices?
 Price Adjustment Strategies

 How to adjust prices?
 Below are different price adjustment strategies on the basis of which company settled its prices.